 The authors report selected early data from a large multivariate study they conducted in an attempt to investigate components possibly associated with the onset and incidence of cervical cancer.
 The selected psychological and sexual variables in this article were studied for interrelationships and for differences between patients and controls.
-It was found that there was no clearly significant difference between patients from responses to the question "what do you think about during the act of sexual intercourse?"
+It was found that there was no clearly significant difference between patients and controls in general affect toward sexual intercourse as determined from responses to the question "what do you think about during the act of sexual intercourse?"
 Sexual affect scores were found to be related positively to presence or absence of orgasm, frequency of orgasm, and presence or absence of masturbation.